Concrete Anchor Drill Bit and Hole Size Chart

 Wedge Anchor Drill Bit & Installation Chart

 Wedge anchors require a hole diameter that matches the anchor diameter exactly.
 The hole must be drilled deeper than the minimum embedment depth to allow space for dust and anchor expansion.
-Always use a carbide-tipped SDS or hammer drill bit rated for concrete.
+Always use a carbide-tipped SDS+ or hammer drill bit rated for concrete.
+The links below go directly to the correct Relton carbide bit for each anchor size.

 Values based on Simpson Strong-Tie Strong-Bolt 2 (STB2) specifications.
 Other manufacturers may vary slightly.
 Always follow the anchor manufacturer’s published installation data.